 Kaharoa kōkako have contributed to populations in both Manawahe Kōkako Trust and Otanewainuku Kiwi Trust, our partner organisations in BCA.

-The Trust carries out annual pest control and has trialled many new toxins over its 25 years of existence.
+The Trust carries out annual pest control and has trialled many new toxins since 1997.
 We routinely monitor success of pest control operations via pre- and post- assessments of ship rat and possum indices.

-The Trust also recognises the importance of understanding the health of the Kaharoa ecosystem and, to this end, routinely monitors invertebrates, Pekapeka-tou-roa (long-tail bats), other forest birds, and some plants.
+The Trust also recognises the importance of understanding the health of the Kaharoa ecosystem and, to this end, routinely monitors invertebrates, Pekapeka-tou-roa (long-tail bats), other forest birds, some plants, herpetofauna (lizards) and fresh water.

 How to Help: